 More and more people are using CBD skincare products as they learn about the benefits of CBD for the skin and how using CBD products can maintain healthy skin.

-Many sources list more than 100 different benefits of CBS.
+Why does CBD work on so many health conditions?
+Many sources list more than 100 different benefits of CBD.
 How can CBD have so many health benefits?
 The answer is because CBD interacts with so many specific receptors.
 Many health supplements and medications target only one particular receptor, and that receptor triggers one specific effect.
 As an example, common SSRI medications block the reuptake of serotonin.
 This causes serotonin levels to rise.
 In this case, there is one trigger and one effect.